-- Protein-energy malnutrition (PEM) is a term that describes pathological conditions resulting from a deficiency of dietary protein and/or total calories.
+- Protein-energy malnutrition (PEM) describes pathological conditions resulting from a deficiency of dietary protein and/or total calories.

 - Primary PEM: due to inadequate intake